bolavefasfas/Rclone-Tg-Bot-Mod/README.md

 ## Features:

-- Mirror from Telegram to cloud.
+- Mirror from Telegram to cloud
-- Mirror direct download links and Mega.nz links to cloud
+- Mirror torrent and magnets links to cloud using qBittorrent (files selection before downloading included)
-- Mirror torrent and magnets links to cloud using qBittorrent.
+- Mirror direct download links, torrent and magnets with Aria2
+- Mirror Mega.nz links to cloud
-- Mirror batch up to 100 files at once from Telegram to cloud (private or public channel)
+- Mirror up to 100 files at once from Telegram to cloud (restricted & public channels)
-- Leech files and folders from cloud to Telegram.
+- Leech files and folders from cloud to Telegram
-- Extract and Zip files and folders (leech & mirror)
+- Extract and Zip files/folder.
-- Copy from cloud to cloud.
+- Copy files and folders from cloud to cloud
-- File manager for cloud (delete and calculate size)
+- File manager for clouds (delete and calculate size)
-- Status for tasks.
-- Telegram button menus to interact with cloud.
+- Telegram button menus to interact with cloud
-- Renaming of Telegram files.
-- Progress bar when downloading and uploading.
+- Progress bar when downloading and uploading
+- Renaming of Telegram files
+- Status for tasks
 - Direct links Supported:
   > letsupload.io, hxfile.co, anonfiles.com, bayfiles.com, antfiles, fembed.com, fembed.net, femax20.com, layarkacaxxi.icu, fcdn.stream, sbplay.org, naniplay.com, naniplay.nanime.in, naniplay.nanime.biz, sbembed.com, streamtape.com, streamsb.net, feurl.com, pixeldrain.com, racaty.net, 1fichier.com, 1drv.ms (Only works for file not folder or business account), uptobox.com (Uptobox account must be premium) and solidfiles.com